Posthoc Interpretation via Quantization: Introduction

 We present experimental results on images and audio.
-On images, we provide evidence on handwritten digits from the MNIST dataset \cite{lecun-mnisthandwrittendigit-2010}, clothing items from the FashionMNIST dataset \cite{xiao2017fashionmnist}, and hand drawings from the Quickdraw dataset \cite{quickdraw}.
-For audio, we show results on audio clips for sound events from the ESC50 dataset \cite{piczak2015dataset}.
+On images, we provide evidence on handwritten digits from the MNIST dataset \cite{lecun-mnisthandwrittendigit-2010}, clothing items from the FashionMNIST dataset \cite{xiao2017fashionmnist}, hand drawings from the Quickdraw dataset \cite{quickdraw}{, and real-world images from the ImageNet dataset \cite{Russakovsky2014ImageNetLS}.} For audio, we show results on audio clips for sound events from the ESC50 dataset \cite{piczak2015dataset}.
 We quantitatively evaluate our method on clean image datasets.
 Moreover, we provide qualitative analysis for the cases where the inputs are contaminated with samples from the same dataset (similar to the overlapping digits in Figure \ref{fig:overlapmnist}) or different datasets (as shown in Figure \ref{fig:overlapmnist}).
-We also perform a user study of human preferences by comparing PIQ to previous methods such as LIME \cite{LIME}, VIBI \cite{VIBI}, FLINT \cite{FLINT}, and L2I \cite{parekh2022listen}.
+We also perform a user study of human preferences by comparing PIQ to previous methods such as LIME \cite{LIME}, VIBI \cite{VIBI}, FLINT \cite{FLINT}, L2I \cite{parekh2022listen}{, and GradCAM \cite{Selvaraju2016GradCAMVE}}.
+In summary, our contributions are the following: \begin{itemize} \itemsep{.003cm} \item We introduce PIQ, a post-hoc neural network interpretation method that utilizes vector quantization to learn class-specific concepts.

-In summary, our contributions are the following: \begin{itemize} \item We introduce PIQ, a post-hoc neural network interpretation method that utilizes vector quantization. \item We demonstrate that PIQ outperforms other methods on three image datasets in terms of quantitative metrics such as faithfulness \cite{alvarez2018} and Frechet Inception Distance \cite{heusel2017gans}, which we propose to use as a measure of interpretation quality. \item Through a user study, we also show that PIQ's interpretations are preferred by humans for both images and audio when compared to previous methods. \end{itemize}